Supplies can be limited on hot new titles - that's why we offer preorders as a chance to reserve your copy before someone else gets it.

 We will make your items ready as soon as we can - we will email you when the in-stock items are ready for pickup, then send you another email when the preorder item arrives.

-You can cancel your preorder at any time; please send an email to [email protected] and we can make things right.
+Preorder may be cancelled at any time; please send an email to [email protected] and we can help you with that.

-Note that this policy does NOT apply to Magic: The Gathering singles due to their constantly fluctuating values.
+Note that this policy does NOT apply to any preorders for TCG products or for Magic: The Gathering singles due to their constantly fluctuating values.